lefttree/NotesFromEveryWhere/interview_preparation/js_questions.md

 `update.call(person1, 'John', 200)`

+need to pass in positional arguments as a sequence.

 the limitation is apparent when you want to write code that doesn't know the number of arguments to be passed in.